 |Privates Chernecky (left) and Jones (right) of "M" Company, 15th U.S. Infantry Regiment.
 Taken around 1914 in Tientsin, China.
 The two men wear the American version of the

 British foreign service helmet.
-These helmets at one time been considered the height of military style were never popular with American troops who generally preferred a slouch hat.
+These helmets had at one time been considered the height of military style but were never popular with American troops who generally preferred a slouch

-While this may have been the case with the U.S. Army in general the 15th Infantry seems to have adopted these helmets as something of a trademark while stationed in China during the
+hat.
+While this may have been the case with the U.S. Army in general the 15th Infantry seems to have adopted these helmets as something of a trademark while stationed in China

 Gabriel Steven Chernecky was born on 26 March, 1891 in Zastinki, Russia to Stephen Chernecky and Anna Kasnach.
 He left Europe on the steamer SS Oldenburg via Bremen,